You are here

 - Translation and edition of Francesco Adinolfi, Mondo Exotica: Sounds, Visions and Obsessions of the Cocktail Generation (Duke University Press, 2008)

 - Renato Barilli, A Course in Aesthetics (University of Minnesota Press, 1993)

 - Giorgio Agamben, Language and Death, with Michael Hardt (University of Minnesota Press, 1991)

 Selected Recent Articles and Book Chapters

-- (2016) “Intermittent Grids,” forthcoming in South Atlantic Quarterly special issue on Autonomia and Anthropocene, edited by Bruce Braun and Sara Nelson
+- (2016) “Intermittent Grids,” South Atlantic Quarterly special issue on Autonomia and Anthropocene, edited by Bruce Braun and Sara Nelson

 - (2016) “Air,” (excerpt from Fuel) in Dominick Boyer and Imre Szeman, eds.
 The Energy Humanities Reader.
 Baltimore: Johns Hopkins University Press, 2016.